mediasp/hold/README.md

 A common way of persisting objects is to serialize them into a string, and then persist that string somewhere (in a key-value store, as a file on disk...).

 Persistence::Serialized::HashRepository and Persistence::Serialized::IdentitySetRepository provide implementations of these interfaces which serialize and deserialize the object to/from a string, before/after persisting them in an underlying string-based HashRepository.
-You need to pass it this underlying store, and a serializer, eg Persistence::Serialized::JSONSerializer.
+You need to pass it this underlying store, and a serializer, e.g. Persistence::Serialized::JSONSerializer.

 ## Sequel-backed persistence